Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Background and Data

 \textit{Socio-economic characteristics.}--This group of covariates proxies for heterogeneous household opportunity costs of time and space.
 Above all, the literature highlights income and education levels.\footnote{See, e.g., \citet{Callan2006, Kinnaman2006, Jenkins2003, Miranda1996, VanHoutven1999, Richardson1978,Grossman1974, Wertz1976}.} The latter is measured by the population share with graduate degree or higher, and elementary degree or none.
 Income effects are indeterminate a priori \citep{Callan2006}.
 Higher-income households may be less elastic due to, e.g., lower budget constraints and higher time opportunity costs.
 Both education and income may proxy for citizens' demands for environmental quality \citep{Dunlap2000}.
 These variables, therefore, may drive both policy adoption and effects.
-Further, I control for demographics as, e.g., average house and household size, home ownership, age structure, and tourism intensity.
+Further, I control for municipal level demographics as, e.g., average house size and home ownership (based on the 2011 Italian national census), average household size and age (based on annual population data), and tourism intensity (in per capita values based on annual population data).
 Labor market attributes proxy for, e.g., time spent at home.
-I include the share of unemployed and out-of-the-labor force population, and indeces of labor market activity, commuting intensity, and social deprivation.
+I include the share of unemployed and out-of-the-labor force population, and indeces of labor market activity, commuting intensity, and social deprivation (based on annual population flows).
+Table \ref{table:var_desc} in Appendix presents a detailed description of all variables and units of measurement.

 \textit{Geographic characteristics.}--I control for the distance of each municipality to waste incinerators, landfills, and hazardous waste treatment facilities.
 Proximity to waste sites may induce, for instance, lower waste generation through households' pollution awareness.
 In addition, distant waste sites may cause high transportation costs and, therefore, correlate with price adoption decisions.
 I further distinguished communities by urbanization levels, and regional or provincial seats.
 These variables proxy for differences in administrative capacity, recycling infrastructure, and PAYT system \citep{Gradus2019}.